raspberrypilearning/introduction-to-the-pico-bb/en/step_1.md

 To complete the [Introduction to Raspberry Pi Pico](https://projects.raspberrypi.org/en/pathways/pico-intro) path:

-+ 1 red LED
-+ 1 yellow LED
++ A [full-size (830 tie-point) breadboard](https://thepihut.com/products/full-sized-breadboard) or two [half-size (400 tie-point) breadboards](https://thepihut.com/products/raspberry-pi-breadboard-half-size) that can be joined together.
-+ A selection of other single-colour LEDs
++ A selection of single-colour LEDs
 + At least one **common cathode** RGB LED
 + At least one potentiometer
 + At least one passive buzzer